Cindy-Mendez/Nero/README.md

          * ```float calc_force(float mass, float acceleration);```
     * Calculate the voltage given a current and a resistance.
          * ```float calc_voltage(float current, float resistance);```

+## End-Goal ##
+The main goal of our programming language is to ensure that kids around the world get introduced to programming and see how powerful it can be.
+Making the programming language simple enough that they feel encouraged to try it out, and do wonderful things with Nero and eventually other more powerful programming languages.
+We want this world to have more computer scientists/engineers.